YardScape

 • Prevent erosion and drainage issues.

-The District has received grant funds to implement YardScaping demonstration sites right here in our parking lot.
+The District received grant funds to implement YardScaping demonstration sites right here in our parking lot!
 Demonstration sites are aimed at providing education to residents, businesses, municipalities, and partners by illustrating conservation techniques that can easily be utilized in one’s own yard.

 Each technique mimics nature by creating habitats, filtering pollutants, and preventing erosion, while building healthy soils for native plants.
 Demonstration sites will be constructed using low maintenance conservation practices and without any pesticides or invasive plants.